 There are plenty of advantages to renting your own apartment or house, but perhaps the biggest disappointment is the lack of personality you can put on the place.
 Even though the home is your own, sometimes landlords are stingy about letting you change the place, whether it’s painting the walls or hanging up picture frames.

 Sometimes, just the small things can make all the difference to your kitchen.
 Invest in some patterned or brightly coloured door fixtures and handles to switch out duller metal pieces for an individual touch to drawers and cupboards.
-Often, you can find these at supermarkets or DIY specialist stores, though more intricately designed pieces are more easily found online, through sites like Etsy.
-A lot of rental spaces are perilously small, so these tiny little additions can change up the design of your kitchen without needing to completely remodel.
+Often you can find these at supermarkets or DIY specialist stores.
+Though more intricately designed pieces are more easily found online on sites like Etsy.
+A lot of rental spaces are perilously small.
+So these tiny little additions can change up the design of your kitchen without needing to completely remodel.

 Get some greenery into your kitchen!
 Plants add a natural touch to your kitchen and will make even the smallest of areas feel just that bit closer to nature.
 For the horticultural connoisseur, long-leafed house-plants add a touch of elegance to any room and make your space appear just that bit more luxurious in the long term.
 Struggling to keep plants alive or just can’t pay much attention to them?
 Long-lasting planets, such as cacti, make excellent additions to any kitchen, without requiring the knowledge of an experienced gardener.